-This is bad news, because poor sleep can cause pain to be worse—this creates a damaging cycle of pain and poor sleep.
+Arthritis pain and stiffness that is tolerable during the day may prevent you from getting good sleep at night.
+This is bad news, because poor sleep can cause pain to be worse—creating a frustrating cycle of pain and poor sleep.

 If pain and stiffness from osteoarthritis are keeping you from falling asleep or staying asleep, try following these 9 tips:

-- Use heat therapy before bed.
 Ease a painful joint by using a heating pad for 15 to 20 minutes before bed.
-Or take a soothing bath for the same effect—just give yourself time to cool down afterward, because it’s hard to get to sleep if you’re overheated.
+You can also take soothing bath for the same effect—just give your body a little time to cool down afterward, because it’s hard to get to sleep if you’re overheated.

-- Consider your mattress.
 A good mattress can make a big difference in your level of comfort and support as you sleep.
-For those with arthritis, your mattress should be supportive but not too hard.
+If you have arthritis, your mattress should be supportive but not too hard.
 If you can’t invest in a new mattress right now, consider adding a mattress topper.

 See Knee Stretches

 Eating at night is generally associated with poorer sleep.6,7 It is also associated with gastrointestinal reflux,8 which can worsen sleep quality even further.
 Try to stop eating 2 or 3 hours before bedtime to give your body time to digest.